MAHALAKSHMImahalakshmi/godavari-localhost/README.md

     SignUpForm.js
     firebase.js
   public/
-server/         # (optional) Backend code
+server/         # Backend code (Express/Firebase functions/etc.)
+  index.js
+  .env
+  package.json
 ```

 ---

 ## Troubleshooting

-- If you see errors about missing dependencies, run `npm install` again.
+- If you see errors about missing dependencies, run `npm install` again in the correct folder.
-- Make sure your Firebase or API keys are correct in `.env`.
+- Make sure your Firebase or API keys are correct in both `.env` files.
 - If the app doesn’t open, check the terminal for errors and ensure you’re in the correct folder.
+- Ensure both backend and frontend servers are running.

 ---